awslabs/aws-deployment-framework/docs/user-guide.md

 synthesize during the CodeBuild step within the `aws-deployment-framework-pipelines` pipeline.
-Prior to the CDK creating these pipeline templates, a input generation step will run to parse the `deployment_map.yml` files, it will then assume a readonly role on the master account in the Organization that will have access to resolve the accounts in the AWS Organizations OU's specified in the mapping file.
+Prior to the CDK creating these pipeline templates, a input generation step will run to parse the `deployment_map.yml` files, it will then assume a read-only role on the management account in the Organization that will have access to resolve the accounts in the AWS Organizations OU's specified in the mapping file.
 It will return the account name and ID for each of the accounts and pass those values into the input files that will go on to be main CDK applications inputs.

 The deployment map file defines the pipelines along with their inputs, providers to use and their configuration.
 It also defines the targets of the